mcnabbian/100-days-of-code/log.md

 different kinds of joins.

 **Thoughts**: Spent a bit of time stuck on a left join problem; turns out I was writing the column name incorrectly woooo.
 Classic.
-Slow day, working through tutorials isn't particularly interesting, but probably best to understand the basics.e
+Slow day, working through tutorials isn't particularly interesting, but probably best to understand the basics.

+### Day 3: March 7, 2020

+**Today's Progress**: Learned how to use aggregates (functions) in a SQL select query.
+Also learned how to filter out NULL values from my results.

+**Thoughts**: It's saturday and it's sunny and I'm hungry but you know what; my hour is complete.
+Working through this tutorial is dreadfully boring, bur necessary.